gportella/Nucleic-Acids-structure-and-thermodynamics/NA_protein_interaction/readme.md

 ## How to compile

 > Make sure you have sourced Gromacs before you attempt to compile and/or run the program.
-It was originally compiled against Gromacs 2016, but maybe it works in newer versions.
+It was originally compiled against Gromacs 2016, but maybe it works with newer versions as well.

 To compile, run `cmake` in the directory witht the sources.
 You might need to help `cmake` a bit by providing a path to your C and C++ compilers.
 You should use the same compilers and libraries